Skylli202/dinf/README.md

 - Size of the current working directory
   - (opt.)
 Size the files recursively.
   - (opt.)
 Output only the file count instead of a human friendly sentence
+- Count lines in a directory, or a single file.
+  - (opt.)
+Output only the file count instead of a human friendly sentence

 ... many more features to come